mikebrady/nqptp/README.md

 It is a companion application to [Shairport Sync](https://github.com/mikebrady/shairport-sync) and provides timing information for AirPlay 2 operation.

 # Development
 This branch -- the `development` branch -- changes relatively rapidly and may contain significant bugs.
 The `main` branch is the most stable.
+Use it with the `development` branch of Shairport Sync.

 ## Installation